 Telecommunications development in Oadby and Wigston

 The Council have a register of Telecommunications Development which has been produced in line with current Central Government Guidance on Telecommunications Development.
-The latest update on this document is August 2010.

 The register contains details of all planning applications for telecommunications development from 1995.
 It contains the site location, application reference, application description, the application decision and the date the decision was issued.
 The information on the register is updated on a regular basis and indicates the status of the sites to the best of our knowledge.

 Annual rollout plans

 The Mobile Operators Association which represents the five United Kingdom mobile phone network operators (3, O2, Orange, T-Mobile and Vodafone) on planning issues.
 They provide an annual network rollout plan for each operator, a copy of there existing and proposed sites within the borough can be found below.

 Please note that whilst every effort is made to ensure that this information is accurate and current, due to the rapidly developing nature of the operator's networks, this information is subject to change over the course of the year.

 MOA Rollout Plan 2010-2011 (PDF Document, 116.43 Kb)